Knitting Doll Clothes is Important Because Barbie Always Needs a New Dress

 You can click the picture to purchase any of the supplies:

-- (Cast On) Going Clockwise – Wrap every peg twice (You should have 4 strands on each peg ).
+Going Clockwise – Wrap every peg twice (You should have 4 strands on each peg ).
+Knit-off

-- Knit (E-Wrap stitch) With the Hook tool – Going Clockwise – Take the bottom two strands over the two top strands and behind the peg.
-Do this to all the pegs ( knit) When done that will complete 1 row. ( You should be left with two strands on each peg ) – Do this for 5 rows
+With the Hook tool – Going Clockwise – Take the bottom two strands over the two top strands and behind the peg.
+Do this to all the pegs ( knit) When done that will complete 1 row. ( You should be left with two strands on each peg )

-- Create a brim – Pull the bottom loops (the first row that you knitted ) from the bottom and place 1 ( 2 stranded ) loop on each peg.
-Knit (e-wrap stitch) around the whole loom.
+Create a Brim – Pull the bottom loops (the first row that you knitted ) from the bottom and place 1 ( 2 stranded ) loop on each peg.
+Knit (e-wrap stitch) around the whole loom. – This is the bottom of the dress.

-- Decorate the dress according to your preference once the dress is on the doll.
+Decorate the dress according to your preference once the dress is on the doll.
+I weaved in a string around the waist and tightened it to give it some curve.
+Then I added the pom poms.

 What a Difference a Color Makes … and a Few Other Changes